ELDON RAY "DUKE" PAYNE

 Tour of duty began on June 2nd, 1969

-"Duke" Eldon (Duke) Ray Payne, 31 year old married soldier from Oklahoma City, Oklahoma joined the 281st AHC on June 2, 1969.
+"Duke" Payne Eldon (Duke) Ray Payne was a 31-year-old married soldier from Oklahoma City, Oklahoma.
 At the time of his death WO Payne has served 12 years in the US Army.
-On Feb 14, 1970 the 281st Assault Helicopter Company was conducting a “Sniffer” Mission run out of Nha Trang, South Vietnam when the aircraft crashed during the performance of the mission killing the four 281st crew members and two Special Forces equipment operators.
-The 281st lost Warrant Officer Duke Payne, Aircraft Commander, Warrant Officer Thomas Guenther, Pilot, and Specialist 5 Mike Hughey, Crew Chief and SGT Bobby Brewer, Door Gunner.
-A summary of the accident follows:
+On Feb 14, 1970, the 281st Assault Helicopter Company was conducting a “Sniffer” Mission in Helicopter 66-17127, from Nha Trang, South Vietnam when the aircraft crashed during the performance of the mission, killing the four 281st crew members and two Special Forces equipment operators.
+The 281st lost Warrant Officer Duke Payne, aircraft commander, Warrant Officer Thomas Guenther, pilot, Specialist 5 Mike Hughey, crew chief and SSGT Bobbie Brewer, the door gunner.

 WO Eldon Duke Payne was adopted by Marshall Hawkins of the 281st AHC Association, who is preparing his "Book Of Rememberance" for the 281st AHC web site.